Explore, Establish, Exploit: Red Teaming Language Models from Scratch: Abstract

 \section{Abstract}

-Deploying Large language models (LLMs) can pose hazards from harmful outputs such as toxic or dishonest speech.
-Prior work has introduced tools that elicit harmful outputs in order to identify and mitigate these risks.
-While this is a valuable step toward securing language models, these approaches typically rely on a pre-existing classifier for undesired outputs.
-This limits their application to situations where the type of harmful behavior is known with precision beforehand.
-However, this skips a central challenge of red teaming: developing a contextual understanding of the behaviors that a model can exhibit.
-Furthermore, when such a classifier already exists, red teaming has limited marginal value because the classifier could simply be used to filter training data or model outputs.
-In this work, we consider red teaming under the assumption that the adversary is working from a high-level, abstract specification of undesired behavior.
-The red team is expected to refine/extend this specification and identify methods to elicit this behavior from the model.
-Our red teaming framework consists of three steps: 1) \emph{Exploring} the model's behavior in the desired context; 2) \emph{Establishing} a measurement of undesired behavior (e.g., a classifier trained to reflect human evaluations); and 3) \emph{Exploiting} the model's flaws using this measure and an established red teaming methodology.
-We apply this approach to red team GPT-2 and GPT-3 models to systematically discover classes of prompts that elicit toxic and dishonest statements.
-In doing so, we also construct and release the \emph{CommonClaim} dataset of 20,000 statements that have been labeled by human subjects as common-knowledge-true, common-knowledge-false, or neither.
+Deploying large language models (LMs) can pose hazards from harmful outputs such as toxic or false text.
+Prior work has introduced automated tools that elicit harmful outputs to identify these risks.
+While this is a valuable step toward securing models, these approaches rely on a pre-existing way to efficiently classify undesirable outputs.
+Using a pre-existing classifier does not allow for red-teaming to be tailored to the target model.
+Furthermore, when failures can be easily classified in advance, red-teaming has limited marginal value because problems can be avoided by simply filtering training data and/or model outputs.
+Here, we consider red-teaming ``from scratch'' in which the adversary does not begin with a way to classify failures.
+Our framework consists of three steps: 1) \emph{Exploring} the model's range of behaviors in the desired context; 2) \emph{Establishing} a definition and measurement for undesired behavior (e.g., a classifier trained to reflect human evaluations); and 3) \emph{Exploiting} the model's flaws using this measure to develop diverse adversarial prompts.
+We use this approach to red-team GPT-3 to discover classes of inputs that elicit false statements.
+In doing so, we construct the \emph{CommonClaim} dataset of 20,000 statements labeled by humans as common-knowledge-true, common knowledge-false, or neither.
 Code is available at \href{https://github.com/thestephencasper/explore_establish_exploit_llms}{this https url}. \emph{CommonClaim} is available at \href{https://github.com/Algorithmic-Alignment-Lab/CommonClaim}{this https url}.